Obligatory image of dude lost in the jungle just in case you don't know what a guy lost in the jungle looks like. |

 Well I'm calling bullshit.

 Not all mountains are the same.
+What does your mountain look like? |

 I can't believe that simply biding my time, aimlessly wandering around my life making work is the best plan for my future happiness.
 Even if I am "discovered" would that really make me happy?
 "Of course it would Kadie!
 Are you crazy!?
 That's what every artists dream is!"
 But what does that mean exactly?
 Because my idea of the dream life and another artist's idea of the dream life are most likely completely different, his dream might make me miserable.
 Are you picking up what I'm throwing down yet?

 There is an amazing quote I love by Jim Rohn that goes "If you don't design your own life plan, chances are you'll fall into someone else's plan."
-But I think the person who really sums up what I'm talking about best is Neil Gaiman
+But I think the person who really sums up what I'm talking about best is Neil Gaiman:

 "Something that worked for me was imagining that where I wanted to be – an author, primarily of fiction, making good books, making good comics and supporting myself through my words – was a mountain.
 A distant mountain.
 My goal.